 Students apply for membership during the first semester of the sophomore year.
-Transfer students may write letters, pledge, and be initiated after matriculating at Tougaloo College for one semester with a cumulative 2.50 average earned at Tougaloo College.
+Transfer students may submit an application for membership and be initiated after matriculating at Tougaloo College for one semester with a cumulative 2.80 average earned at Tougaloo College.